mathieujobin/activerecord-mysql-uuid-column/README.md

 # ActiveRecord::Mysql::UuidColumn

-Adds a :uuid column to ActiveRecord MySQL Adapter it is stored in a 16 bytes binary column. which is exactly the space it needs.
+Adds a :uuid column to ActiveRecord MySQL2 Adapter it is stored in a 16 bytes binary column. which is exactly the space it needs.

 [![Gem Version](https://badge.fury.io/rb/activerecord-mysql-uuid-column.svg)](https://badge.fury.io/rb/activerecord-mysql-uuid-column)